25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 Converting between Array and Set:

-- `Set` objects store unique values—so any duplicate elements from an Array are deleted when converting!
+- `Set` objects store unique values-so any duplicate elements from an Array are deleted when converting!

 ```javascript
 Array.from(mySet);